stephen-fox/mtls/README.md

-# mtls - TLS Mutual Authentication
+# mtls

-## What is it?
+A small Go library that provides functionality for creating TLS certificates for use in mutual authentication modes (e.g., client provides a certificate and both parties validate each others' certificates).
+The term 'certificate' refers to both the private key and the associated public certificate.

-A small Go library and utility for generating TLS mutual authentication certificates and key pairs.
+This library is focused on providing tooling for creating certificates for use in mutual authentication modes.
+However, it may be used to generate certificates for use in standard TLS modes.

 Per [Wikipedia](https://en.wikipedia.org/wiki/Mutual_authentication):
 ```